 That is why when you open a can of Italian tomatoes, generally, the juice is much thicker and ruby red in color.

 Let me make this clear.
 Not all Italian canned tomatoes have this privilege because not all producers and brands use this process.

 For many years, I was marketing the Montini brand of tomatoes.

-Unfortunately, in the early 1990’s, the Montini factory had a huge explosion and three-quarters of his factory was destroyed.
+Unfortunately, in the early 1990s, the Montini factory had a huge explosion and three-quarters of his factory were destroyed.

 The remaining area of the factory was subsequently allocated to oil production only.

 The need for a good quality equivalent to the Italian process was absolutely necessary for the Canadian market.